FRONTIER NATURALISM

 University of Tennessee - Knoxville

 Humans draw and defend national borders, but birds migrate freely among seasonal homelands.
-This studio investigates how human-wildlife entanglements can provide a new perspective on notions of home, habitat, and identity.
+This studio investigated how human-wildlife entanglements can provide a new perspective on notions of home, habitat, and identity.
 The design project imagined the adaptive reuse of a historic pumphouse in Mission, TX, near the South Texas border with Mexico as an addition to the 9 existing locations of the World Birding Center in the Rio Grande Valley, a major bird migration corridor.
-The mixed-use program included a public birding center with lodging for visiting scientists, plus an observation pavilion.
+The mixed-use program included a public birding center and herbarium with lodging for visiting scientists, plus an observation pavilion.

 ©2025 Marie Saldaña